shrusti-stars/AGN-ML-model/README.md

 This directory contains code for applying the SDSS-trained machine learning classifier (HERG/LERG, Random Forest) to the LOFAR LoTSS DR2 AGN value-added catalogue.

----

 - **Data Sources**
 - LOFAR LoTSS DR2 AGN catalogue (Hardcastle et al. 2023)
 - Feature engineering based on columns available in both SDSS and LoTSS (e.g., stellar mass, rest-frame color, emission-line ratios)

----

 - **Pipeline Highlights**
 - Adapts the SDSS-trained RLAGN classifier to the LoTSS DR2 sample
 - Harmonizes feature engineering for cross-survey compatibility
 - Predicts HERG probabilities for LoTSS RLAGN
 - Compares ML predictions to LoTSS catalogue HERG/LERG labels (where available)
 - Analyzes HERG/LERG distribution as a function of host galaxy and radio properties in LoTSS

----

 - **Purpose**
 - Validate the generalizability of the ML classifier to new, deeper radio surveys
 - Enable robust selection of HERG/LERG candidates in LoTSS for further astrophysical studies
 - Provide direct cross-survey comparison between optical (SDSS) and radio (LoTSS) AGN populations

----

-**See the main notebook for feature extraction, model inference, and result visualization.**

 *This pipeline application and validation of RLAGN classifier in the next-generation LoTSS survey environment.*